exercism/gleam/exercises/concept/guessing-game/.docs/introduction.md

 // No compiler error
 ```

-Multiple __literal patterns__ can be matched in one clause using the `|` to separate between each literal value.
+Multiple can be matched against in one clause using the `|` to separate between pattern.
 Only one guard can be added to a case:

 ```gleam
 pub fn describe(number: Int) -> String {